ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-get-data-in-runabove-iot-lab.markdown

 - metric: string, the name of the metric stored (required)
 - aggregator: string, the name of the [aggregator function][5] to use (required)

-The authentication method is a HTTP Basic Auth using `<solutionName>` as username and your READ token as password.
+The authentication method is a HTTP Basic Auth using `<applicationName>` as username and your READ token as password.

 On success, the body response has the following format: